andrasq/node-qnit/Readme.md

 ### t.printf( format, [arg1], [...] )

-simple printf-like output formatter, interpolates the arguments into the format string and writes them to process.stdout.
-Recognizes more formats than console.log, and is faster to type.
+quick little printf-like output formatter, interpolates the arguments into the format string and writes them to process.stdout.
+Recognizes more formats than console.log, and is easier to type.
 The intent is to have a tracer call that can run asynchronously and not add much overhead to the test being timed, in case the test is timing sensitive (TODO: verify in practice)